sarkyr40/globefoodiebooktrotter/content/blog/Switzerland.md

 ![](/images/blog/mo8.jpg "Montreux")

 ## 2
-**Oichenesee Kandersteg**
+**Oeschinensee Kandersteg**
 This was one of my favourite day trips in Switzerland.
-You can do a hike up from kanderstag town to Oichenesee lake.
+You can do a hike up from Kandersteg town to Oeschinensee.
 When you get up there, there is a mini toboggan ride that takes you on a small ride with amazing views and cows grazing nearby.
 The lake is so still, you can see the reflection of the Rocky Mountains.

 ![](/images/blog/ka1.jpg "Kanderstag")